HAV0X1014/Collatz-in-every-language/README.md

 The collatz conjecture written in as many programming languages as possible - including non "real" languages.

 Also known as the 3n+1 and n / 2 problem.
 Basically if a given number is odd, multiply it by 3 and add 1.
-If it is odd, divide it by two.
+If it is even, divide it by two.
 Repeat these steps until it reaches 1.

 This started as a challenge in an abanded Minecraft discord server to write the [collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) in as many programming languages as possible.
 Now it's time to revive that challenge and make it public!